GitLeeRepo/PythonNotes/PythonNotes.md

 >>> s1 is s2
 True
 ```
-For the shorter version, Python appears to try to optimize things by having them point to the same underlying object (even though they were asssigned separately).
+For the shorter version, Python appears to try to optimize things by having them point to the same underlying object (even though they were assigned separately).
 In these cases it is better to compare values using the **== equality** operator.

-The **is operator** can be used to compare to Python's **None**, which is the equivellent of **null** in other languages
+The **is operator** can be used to compare to Python's **None**, which is the equivalent of **null** in other languages

 ```python
 >>> s1="Hello"